Sudokamikaze/linux-sk/README.md

 linux-sk
 =============
  Fast and pure, many options, stable as rock.
-For archlinux
+For archlinux, based on -ZEN sources

  Also this kernel support modprobed-db feature, [read](https://wiki.archlinux.org/index.php/Modprobed-db) about it on archwiki